ravig31/ravig31.github.io/content/posts/pthreads_openmp.md

 }
 ```

-Essentially, the algorithm first computes the primes up to $\sqrt n$ (line 6) and then, in parallel, marks the multiples of those prime numbers that are **above $\sqrt n$** as composite in a boolean array, where then we know which numbers are prime.
+Essentially, the algorithm first computes the primes up to $\sqrt n$ (line 6) and then, in parallel, marks the multiples of those prime numbers that are **above $\sqrt n$** as composite in a boolean array, where then we know which numbers are not composite.

-I parallelised the work by splitting the range of`[2..n]` into chunks, where each of the 8 threads in my machine was assigned it own to handle marking that specific section.
-Since each threads operates in its own boundary within the boolean array there is no synchronisation required.
+I parallelised the work by splitting the range of`[2..n]`into chunks, with each of the 8 threads in my machine assigned to it's own piece.
+The threads would then mark the multiples in its own respective section.
+Since each thread operates in its own boundary, within the boolean array, there is no synchronisation required.

-For this somewhat simple implementation, working with pthreads wasn't to difficult, and I managed to get a around a 3x speedup.
-I think this is indicative of the portion of serial tasks within the program and the uneven workload amongst the range of `[2...n]`, where each thread wasn't handling a similarly intensive task.
+For this, somewhat simple, implementation, working with pthreads wasn't too difficult, and I managed to get around a 3x speedup.
+I think this figure is indicative of the portion of serial tasks within the program and the uneven workload amongst the range of `[2...n]`, where each thread isn't handling a similarly intensive task.

-### OpenMP
+## OpenMP
- a higher-level abstraction, through compiler directives, that makes creating and managing threads easier.
+ Is a higher-level abstraction, through compiler directives, that makes creating and managing threads easier.
 It hides the details of thread management, while still letting you influence scheduling and synchronisation.

 You basically tell the compiler "what to do", and OpenMP decides "how" it will parallelise the computation.
 As opposed to the pthreads implementation above, OpenMP provides some additional options for how the program should distribute and schedule work amongst threads.
-The pthreads range split approach above **assumes work is equal** in each chunk, implementing measures to account for uneven work would require additional complexity
+The pthreads range split approach above **assumes work is equal** in each chunk and implementing measures to account for uneven work would require additional complexity

 With OpenMP this a little more simple, allowing you to guide how work should be distributed and scheduled with just simple compiler directives:
 - `static[,chunk]`: round-robin fixed chunks (low overhead; best for uniform work, same as pthreads range-split).
 - `dynamic[,chunk]`: threads pull next chunk when done (good for irregular work).
 - `guided[,chunk]`: large chunks first, shrinking over time (compromise between overhead & balance).
 ### What does the chunk in `[,chunk]` mean?
-**`, chunk`** is an **optional integer** that tells the runtime how many loop iterations to hand to a thread at a time
+`chunk` is an **optional integer** that tells the runtime how many loop iterations to hand to a thread at a time

-**Small Chunks:**
+**Small Chunks**
 - Good when work is **unbalanced**
 - A single thread is not left doing a **large portion** that is intensive while other threads idle
 - Better load balancing, but also **more overhead**
+**Large Chunks**
+- Per-iteration cost is **uniform** (or the heavy work is evenly scattered so averages out).
+	- i.e. all threads finish around the same time (one is not idling)
+- Useful when scheduling overhead dominates (with small chunks) and you need **contiguous** blocks for cache locality.

-For the task of computing primes up to n, using a smaller chunk value helped as the work tended to be more intensive in the upper end up of n.
+For this task of computing primes up to n, using a smaller chunk value helped as the work tended to be more intensive in the upper end up of n.
 Heres the code...

 ```c++
 std::vector<bool> printPrimesToOpenMP(int n, int threads) {